MJWootton-Research/Macchiato/README.md

 #### Places

 The places section of the file begins following the line `Places`.
 To add a place, simple add a new line with the desired name (spaces are not permitted).
-By default, a place's initial token count is zero, but a value may be specified after a space on the same line, e.g. `SomePlace 2` will add a place of name *SomePlace* with two tokens at the start of each simulation.
+By default, a place's initial token count is zero, but a value may be specified after a space on the same line, e.g. `P1 2` will add a place of name *P1* with two tokens at the start of each simulation.

 #### Transitions